ghc/ghc/README.md

 #### Clean and full rebuild

-* `shake-build/build.sh clean` removes all build artefacts.
+* `build clean` removes all build artefacts.
 Note, we are working towards a complete separation of GHC sources and build artefacts: [#113][build-artefacts-issue].

-* `shake-build/build.sh -B` forces Shake to rerun all rules, even if results of the previous build are still in the GHC tree.
+* `build -B` forces Shake to rerun all rules, even if results of the previous build are still in the GHC tree.

 #### Testing

-* `shake-build/build.sh validate` runs GHC tests by simply executing `make fast` in `testsuite/tests` directory.
+* `build validate` runs GHC tests by simply executing `make fast` in `testsuite/tests` directory.
 This can be used instead of `sh validate --fast --no-clean` in the existing build system.
 Note: this will rebuild Stage2 GHC, `ghc-pkg` and `hpc` if they are out of date.

-* `shake-build/build.sh test` runs GHC tests by calling the `testsuite/driver/runtests.py` python script with appropriate flags.
+* `build test` runs GHC tests by calling the `testsuite/driver/runtests.py` python script with appropriate flags.
 The current implementation is limited and cannot replace the `validate` script (see [#187][validation-issue]).

-* `shake-build/build.sh selftest` runs tests of the build system.
+* `build selftest` runs tests of the build system.
 Current test coverage is close to zero (see [#197][test-issue]).

 Current limitations
 -------------------